 The Center's podcast, Work in Progress with Christopher Wong Michaelson, discusses every working person’s work in progress, namely, our quest to be fully human in a working world that all too often makes us feel like machines, in which we often don’t even have time to think, and that, in the words of Studs Terkel, too often feels like “a Monday through Friday sort of dying.”
 Listen below:

-Forthcoming Episode 21: In Search of Careers for the Common Good a Part Four Series, Part Four: A conversation with John Sullivan who recently retired from a long and distinguished career as a corporate lawyer but who remains active in volunteer engagement with organizations such as the Minneapolis Foundation and the Matthew Shepard Foundation.
-(March 2024).
+Episode 21: In Search of Careers for the Common Good a Part Four Series, Part Four: A conversation with John Sullivan who recently retired from a long and distinguished career as a corporate lawyer but who remains active in volunteer engagement with organizations such as the Minneapolis Foundation and the Matthew Shepard Foundation.
+(February 2024).

-Forthcoming Episode 20: In Search of Careers for the Common Good a Four-Part Series, Part Three: A conversation with Lindsey Hickey, CEO of Simek’s, who shares her story about thriving in the chaos of balancing a family while leading a second-generation family business in her search for a career for the common good.
-(March 2024).
+Episode 20: In Search of Careers for the Common Good a Four-Part Series, Part Three: A conversation with Lindsey Hickey, CEO of Simek’s, who shares her story about thriving in the chaos of balancing a family while leading a second-generation family business in her search for a career for the common good.
+(February 2024).

-Forthcoming Episode 19: In Search of Careers for the Common Good a Four-Part Series, Part Two: A conversation with recent University of St. Thomas graduate, Katrina Anderson, an park ranger in the Great Smoky Mountains, who shares her story about changing her major, her expectations and her zip code in her search for a career for the common good.
-(March 2024).
+Episode 19: In Search of Careers for the Common Good a Four-Part Series, Part Two: A conversation with recent University of St. Thomas graduate, Katrina Anderson, an park ranger in the Great Smoky Mountains, who shares her story about changing her major, her expectations and her zip code in her search for a career for the common good.
+(February 2024).

-Forthcoming Episode 18: In Search of Careers for the Common Good a Four-Part Series, Part One: A conversation with recent University of St. Thomas graduate, Cesar Osvaldo Mendez Portillo, a self-described “banker by accident” who shares his story about the importance of building relationships in his search for a career for the common good.
-(March 2024).
+Episode 18: In Search of Careers for the Common Good a Four-Part Series, Part One: A conversation with recent University of St. Thomas graduate, Cesar Osvaldo Mendez Portillo, a self-described “banker by accident” who shares his story about the importance of building relationships in his search for a career for the common good.
+(February 2024).

 Episode 17: A conversation with the 2022 Principled Leadership Research Fellows about apple commodity markets, K-Pop's cultural influence on business, and building trust in the workplace.
 (February 2024).